wp-plugins/ik-facebook/readme.txt

 OK, try this: looking at the following url, you want to grab the number that appears directly after "set=a." and before the next period - facebook.com/media/set/?set=a.**539627829386059**.148135.322657451083099&type=3

-In this case, the ID is '539627829386059'.
+In this case, the Facebook Album ID is '539627829386059'.

 == Screenshots ==

-1. This is the Configuration Options Settings page.
+1. This is the Configuration Options Settings page of the IK Facebook Plugin.
-2. This is the Style Options Settings page.
+2. This is the Style Options Settings page of the IK Facebook Plugin.
 These settings help you control the visible appearance of your custom facebook feed.
-3. This is the Display Options Settings page.
+3. This is the Display Options Settings page of the IK Facebook Plugin.
 These settings help you control what content appears in your custom facebook feed.
-4. This is the Facebook Feed Widget.
+4. This is the Facebook Feed Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==